What To Look For in a Pet Sitter

 Difference Between Pet Sitting and House Sitting

-However, other responsibilities like collecting the mail, performing cleaning and maintenance tasks, watering plants, and cutting the lawn, among other things, may also be assigned to a pet sitter.
+However, a variety of services, like collecting the mail, performing cleaning and maintenance tasks, watering plants, and cutting the lawn, among other things, may also be assigned to a pet sitter.

 Still, house-sitting is the more common term for these responsibilities.